mazwat/mazwat.github.io/uml-ws.md

 For this exercise you should create a comprehensive **UML Class diagram** to document the design of your group project.
-You maybe doing this retrospectively but it gives you an opportunity to reflect on links you made in developing your game.
+You maybe doing this retrospectively but it gives you an opportunity to reflect on the formal structure you made in developing your game.

 ## EXERCISE 2
 ### UML Diagrams for Individual Creative Computing Project